 He’s a survivalist with an extensive shooting background and a grudge against law enforcement, officials say.

-Eric Matthew Frein apparently cut his hair into a mohawk-style haircut as part of his mental preparation for the attack on police and was active in a military simulation unit that reenacted Cold War-era European conflicts.
+Frein apparently cut his hair into a mohawk style before the attack on police and was active in a military simulation unit that re-enacted Cold War-era European conflicts.

 And now authorities worry the man suspected of gunning down two Pennsylvania State Police troopers may be on the hunt for more officers.